dado3212/among-us-ds/README.md

 # Among Us DS 🎮

-This example consist of:
+This current demo consist of:

-- Touching the bottom screen and moving one sprite.
-The upper one will mirror your touch position
+- Using the arrow keys or touch screen to move the character around.
-- Using the Arrow Keys to move the second bottom sprite
+- Pressing start will swap between the top and bottom screens.

 # Build Instructions
 I ran this on Windows 10, so assume a mostly typical Windows 10 environment.
 If you're doing this on Unix, hopefully it works without any major changes.
 The only thing is that `make images` probably won't work.
 If you want to tweak the images, you'll need to extract the `grit` commands from the batch files.